omeka/omeka-s-enduser/docs/modules/hierarchy.md

 ![The item set view page settings in the admin side, with the Hierarchy block included.](modulesfiles/hierarchy_resource2.png)

-On the Item set view page, you can add the "Hierarchy" resource block to any region offered by your theme.
+On item set pages, you can add the "Hierarchy" resource block to any region offered by your theme.
 This will display all the hierarchies that apply to the item set (if the hierarchies are added to the site).

 ![An item view page with the hierarchy at top.](modulesfiles/hierarchy_publicItemSet.png)